aubreyjonescreatives/react-node-full-stack-app/ReadMe.md

 1. Clone the repo

-### Run these package.json scripts in your terminal in this order:
+### Run these package.json scripts in your terminal from the root folder in this order:

 2. npm install
 3. npm run launch